gear-foundation/gear-wiki/docs/api/metadata-type-creation.md

 import { getStateMetadata } from '@gear-js/api';

 const fileBuffer = fs.readFileSync('path/to/state.meta.wasm');
-const meta = await getStateMetadata(fileBuffer);
+const metadata = await getStateMetadata(fileBuffer);
-meta.functions; // is an object whose keys are names of functions and values are objects of input/output types
+metadata.functions; // is an object whose keys are names of functions and values are objects of input/output types
 ```

 ## Metadata class methods